 1st Year: Explore

-- Meet with a Career Adviser to begin exploring your major and career options.
+- Meet with a Career Coach and your Academic Adviser to begin exploring your major and career options.

-- Get involved in the community, residential life, student activities, etc. Begin planning for off-campus study (semester long or May Term), if interested.
+- Get involved in the community, residential life, student activities, etc. Attend convocations, sporting events, and theatre productions.

-- Seek out work experiences, internships (be sure to consider EC sponsored internships) and volunteer positions.
+- Seek out work experiences, internships (be sure to consider EC sponsored internships), and volunteer positions in the community.

 2nd Year: Experience

-- Major should be declared by your second year, in consultation with your Academic Adviser and a Career Adviser.
+- Major should be declared by your second year, in consultation with your Academic Adviser and Career Coach.

-- Develop leadership skills (e.g. being a convener of a student organization, an RA, a leader in a community project, etc.).
+- Develop leadership skills (e.g. being a convener of a student organization, an Admissions Ambassador, a leader in a community project, etc.).